 17. Harmonised OBD engine load variable;

-(a) An intense discussion was held on the proposed mandatory introduction of a harmonised OBD engine load variable.
-Today it is hardly possible for parties other than the vehicle manufacturer to understand in which engine speed – engine load area an engine is running, relative to the maximum engine load that is typically achieved at wide-open throttle, when e.g. a vehicle is tested in an emission laboratory test or under real-world conditions.
+The European Commission introduced the idea of a harmonised OBD engine load variable which was considered out of scope of OBD I. Today it is hardly possible for parties other than the vehicle manufacturer to understand in which engine speed – engine load area an engine is running, relative to the maximum engine load that is typically achieved at wide-open throttle, when e.g. a vehicle is tested in an emission laboratory test or under real-world conditions.
 Being able to identify the engine load allows the legislator and enforcement authorities to comprehend which engine-speed – engine load area is not sampled in regulatory testing.
 This helps authorities to estimate the caveats of environmental testing in approval of the vehicle or during in service conformity testing if applicable and to explain why there might be gaps between criteria pollutant emissions and fuel consumption in the emission laboratory testing and under real-world conditions.

-(b) The proposed common OBD engine load variable was carried over from UN Regulation No 83, chapter 11, definition 2.13, calculated load value.
+The proposed common OBD engine load variable was carried over from UN Regulation No 83, chapter 11, definition 2.13, calculated load value.
 Despite the fact that the OBD engine load variable is based on airflow it is not necessary that a vehicle for that purpose is equipped with an expensive airflow sensor.
 The airflow is typically mapped in the development process of the engine on the dynamometer and subsequently calibrated in the powertrain control software.
 In dependence of the applicable load variable on-board of the vehicle, e.g. throttle position or MAP sensor reading, this unit-less, calculated OBD engine load variable can easily be predicted and be made available through the data link interface.
 The advantages of being able to continuously read a common available engine load variable largely outweigh the claimed disadvantages such as increased cost of software development, engine mapping and calibration for the manufacturer.

 18. Definition and provision on "useful life";